Rüdiger Bubner

-Rüdiger Bubner (9 May 1941 in Lüdenscheid – 9 February 2007 in Heidelberg) was a German philosopher.
-Since 1996, he was professor at Heidelberg.
-He was also member of the Heidelberg Academy of Sciences and honorary member of the Theological Faculty of the University of Freiburg.
-His main areas of specialisation were aesthetics and practical philosophy with reference to ancient philosophy, German Idealism, and phenomenology.
+Rüdiger Bubner (9 May 1941 – 9 February 2007) was a German philosopher, born in Lüdenscheid.
+He was a professor at Heidelberg University from 1996.
+He was also a member of the Heidelberg Academy of Sciences and an honorary member of the Theological Faculty of the University of Freiburg.
+His main areas of specialisation were aesthetics and practical philosophy with reference to ancient philosophy, German idealism, and phenomenology.